probabl-ai/skore/sphinx/reference/report/cross_validation_report.rst

 The `metrics` accessor helps you to evaluate the statistical performance of your estimator across cross-validation splits.

+Registered metrics whose name is a valid Python identifier are also available as ``report.metrics.<name>(...)``.
+See the built-in registry metrics listed under :ref:`estimator_metrics`.

 .. include:: ../api/CrossValidationReport.metrics.inc

 Inspection